Your Safety & Security

 - Making a list of professionals who will visit your home, getting a copy of their schedule, and requesting identification when they arrive

-- Practicing medication safety and filling out a universal medication form [PDF] to keep with you in case of emergencies
+- Practicing medication safety and keeping a list of current medications with you in case of emergencies

 - Requesting a written care plan you can keep